In the beginning along with mankind Prajapati created sacrifice and said: “By this shall you increase: this shall be the granter of desires” (3:10).

 Here Krishna speaks from the perspective of God, not just as an enlightened person, though he was a major leader of society at that time.

 Showing the way

 Now we come to a supreme counsel:

-“One should not unsettle the minds of the ignorant who are attached to action; the wise one should cause them to enjoy all [dharmic] actions, while himself performing actions in a disciplined manner” (3:26).
+One should not unsettle the minds of the ignorant attached to action.
+The wise should cause them to enjoy all actions, himself engaged in their performance (3:26).

 Movement (action) is life, whereas cessation of all movement is death.
 So it is natural for human beings to engage in action.
 The trouble is in the motive.
 So Krishna tells us that the wise must also work–often even more than others–to show how action should be carried on.
 Here, too, we see that the inner disposition is the secret.
 To engage in action intent only on the action itself or on the desired result is ignorance.
 Action done with the consciousness directed toward God as the ultimate “result” is wisdom.
 Action is then the path to freedom rather than the way of bondage.

 Read the next article in the Bhagavad Gita for Awakening: The Real “Doers”